 The Google Analytics 4 keyword report gives you insight into your users which can help you decide whether or not it’s worth focusing more on certain keywords.
 It also shows which keywords are driving the most traffic to your site, helping you make better decisions when it comes to planning future on-page SEO strategies.

-See how you can track and measure keyword performance in GA, as you learn more about the following:
+See how you can track and measure keyword performance in GA4 as you learn more about the following:

-Tracking top-ranking keywords give you vital information about what content and topics your users are most interested in searching for and reading about.
-This can help with planning future posts, and ultimately your entire on-page SEO strategy.
+Tracking top-ranking keywords gives you vital information about what content and topics your users are most interested in searching for and reading about.
+This can help with planning future posts and, ultimately, your entire on-page SEO strategy.

 Before you can set up keyword tracking, you must first verify ownership of your website with Google Analytics.
 To do this, you need to open your Google Search Console account.

 After you click on Search Property, open the drop-down menu, and select Add Property.
 Select the URL prefix option and then enter your site’s URL.
 Click Continue to proceed to the next step.

 The process verification may take up to a few minutes, and once your ownership is verified, you’ll see the Ownership verification message.
 Click on Go to Property and finish the verification process.
 You’ll be navigated to your search console homepage.

 After the verification process, you have to connect your website with Google Analytics.
 Open your Analytics account and select the website (property) that you have already verified.

 Then, go to the Admin at the bottom of the left panel and select Search Console Links under Product Links in the Property column.